earth-dragon2/elemental-magician/README.md

 # Some background
 Magic which is an ancient power made by ancient human.This mod will remake and buff magic in this sci-fi world.
-Mod made by bruhman#1353.

 ## The creators